marcopennekamp/lore/specification/expressions.md

 ### Strings

 Lore supports UTF-8 **strings**.
 Their type is `String`.
-Strings are implemented using the standard Javascript string type.
-Javascript's string functions will *not* be available by default; instead, Lore will define its own functions.

-Conceptually, a string is *not* a list of characters. **A string is just a string.** If you access a single character at a specific index either with iteration or the `character` function, you will get another string.
-We believe this is a more unified framework than adding a type just for characters.
+Conceptually, a string is *not* a list of characters.
+Accessing a single character at a specific position or index with the `lore.String.at` functions will result in a string.

-A string is always written within **single quotes**: `'text'`.
+A string is always written within single quotes: `'text'`.
 We reserve the ability to use the double quotes symbol for string-related features later on or something else entirely.

-Strings are **interpolated** by default.
+Strings are also interpolated by default.
 You can use `$e` for simple expressions and `${expr}` for complex ones.

+In the world of strings, the terms **index** and **position** refer to two distinct concepts.
+An index refers to the individual bytes in the UTF-8 string, while a position refers to a code point.
+The default string functions operate on code points, but can be inefficient especially when accessing code points at specific positions.
+Hence, there are also byte-based functions that work with indices.

 The following **escaped characters** are available: `\n`, `\r`, `\t`, `\'`, `\$`, `\\`, as well as Unicode escapes such as `\u0008`.